For recipe ideas read 'The Outdoor

 - water west of

-Rumpff Saddle difficult to access, water beside road south of saddle is a better
+Rumpff Saddle difficult to access, water beside road south of saddle is

 , Maps, the Bush

 Victoria map is now a 1:50,000 scale map

 small puddle is now hard to find, an alternative is to follow the road

 north for 900m to the obvious creek

 of Square Top, at present easier to simply follow ridge